saeidscorp/openshift-wildfly-cartridge/README.md

 It will take a few minutes to build, so be patient.

 We recommend to create a scalable application since the WildFly cartridge might consume more storage on free plans.
 With a scalable application, any additional cartridges, such as a database cartridge, will be installed on separate gears.

+### Create a new WildFly 10 app based on an existing app

+If you already have an existing WildFly 10 OpenShift application, you can create a new WildFly 10 app based on the existing one using the RHC --from-app command.
+First, make sure you have the latest version of the OpenShift command line tools:

+    gem update rhc

+Then, create your new WildFly app:

+    rhc app create <NEW_WILDFLY_APP> --from-app <OLD_WILDFLY_APP>

+This creates an application that's a clone of your existing one (i.e., same gear size, scaling configuration, environment variables, git repository, etc.).
+This means that your new WildFly 10 application will have the same configuration and deployment(s) as your existing application.

+Because the --from-app command relies on an application snapshot, it will take some time to complete (be patient!).

 ### JBoss CLI